 Opioids are not something I want to turn to for chronic pain ever again, let alone it be for acute pain.
 But I needed something so I could get back to my activities in and out of the office, and with the game of soccer.

 I only used what was necessary because I didn’t understand how to transition quickly, and try more natural alternatives.
+Let me show you all that I need now a days.
+This might surprise you.

 Over the years I’ve tried every “topical” out on the market, and none of them ever made me healthier in the long run.
 Except for this gem named Penetrex.